Alejogb1/job-board/blog-data/how-to-calculate-weighted-macro-and-micro-f1-scores-in-r.md

 id: "how-to-calculate-weighted-macro-and-micro-f1-scores-in-r"
 ---

-Let's tackle this, shall we?
+, shall we?
 I recall a particularly challenging project back in my fintech days, where we were building a sophisticated fraud detection system.
 We had highly imbalanced datasets, and using a standard F1-score just wasn't cutting it.
 That's when we needed to dive deep into weighted F1-scores, and I spent a considerable amount of time figuring out the nuances in R. So, let's break this down methodically, because the devil is definitely in the details here.

 First off, when talking about F1-scores, we need to understand that we're essentially balancing precision and recall.
 The regular F1-score does this for a binary classification problem effectively, or even for multi-class in the macro-averaged form when we treat each class equally.
 However, when our data is imbalanced, this simple averaging can be misleading, as it could give disproportionate weight to the better performing classes and obscure the problems in the rarer classes, a scenario we faced often with fraud cases where genuine transactions greatly outnumber the fraudulent ones.
 Weighted macro and micro F1-scores address this head-on.

-The *macro-averaged* F1 score calculates the F1-score for each class individually, and *then* computes the arithmetic mean of these scores, either with or without weights to each class.
-The *micro-averaged* F1 score, on the other hand, aggregates the true positives (TP), false positives (FP), and false negatives (FN) across all classes *before* calculating the F1-score.
+The _macro-averaged_ F1 score calculates the F1-score for each class individually, and _then_ computes the arithmetic mean of these scores, either with or without weights to each class.
+The _micro-averaged_ F1 score, on the other hand, aggregates the true positives (TP), false positives (FP), and false negatives (FN) across all classes _before_ calculating the F1-score.
 This difference is crucial.
 Micro averaging gives equal weight to each instance, not each class, which is particularly advantageous in imbalanced scenarios where some classes have far more instances than others.
 Weighted macro averaging allows us to assign importance to classes based on how many samples each class has or perhaps even based on a subjective scale we set ourselves.

 Let’s look at code.
 Initially, let’s construct a simple scenario and the calculations step-by-step, without directly using existing R packages.
 This helps to illustrate the underlying mathematics and the difference between these approaches.